 How Often Should I Update My Website?

-Once you have decided to move forward with a website upgrade, it might be a good idea to get some input from patients.
+If you have decided to move forward with a website upgrade, in addition to asking yourself the questions above, it might be a good idea to get some input from patients.
 Ask them if there’s anything about your current site they don’t like, and see if they have any suggestions to make it a better resource for them.
 Ultimately, your site should be user-friendly and serve as an educational tool for current and prospective patients.
-If you’re concerned about the cost of a new website, be sure to thoroughly research the web design firms you are considering—you should know exactly what you’ll be getting for the quoted price.
+If you’re concerned about the cost of a new website, be sure to thoroughly research the web design firms you are considering.
+You should know exactly what you’ll be getting for the quoted price.

-If you’re interested in sprucing up your website, please contact Rosemont Media today to see how we can help while sticking to your budget.
+If you’re interested in sprucing up your website, please contact Rosemont Media today to see how we can help while sticking to a budget.

 Editor’s note: The original version of this post was published on June 13, 2017.